DimonSmart/StringDiff/README.md

 #### Parameters

 - `MinCommonLength (int)`: Forces the differ to report longer changes.
 For example, if set to 10 (phone number length), the differ will prefer not to report single-letter changes.
-- `WordBoundaryDetector (IWordBoundaryDetector?)`: The word boundary detector to use for detecting word boundaries.
-If `null`, the default word boundary detection will be used.
+- `TokenBoundaryDetector (ITokenBoundaryDetector<string>?)`: The token boundary detector to use for detecting word or other token boundaries.
+If `null`, the default character-by-character tokenization will be used.

 ### TextDiff Class